Resident Evil: History

 In 2013, producer Masachika Kawata said the Resident Evil franchise would return to focus on elements of horror and suspense over action, adding that "survival horror as a genre is never going to be on the same level, financially, as shooters and much more popular, mainstream games.
 At the same time, I think we need to have the confidence to put money behind these projects, and it doesn't mean we can't focus on what we need to do as a survival horror game to meet fan's needs."
 Resident Evil: Revelations 2, an episodic game set between Resident Evil 5 and Resident Evil 6, was released in March 2015.
 A series of team-based multiplayer games were developed beginning with the poorly received Umbrella Corps, which was released in June 2016.
-Resident Evil: Resistance was released in April 2020, followed by Resident Evil Re:Verse in October 2022, with both being available for free to those who bought Resident Evil 3 and Village respectively.
+Resident Evil: Resistance was released in April 2020, followed by Resident Evil Re:Verse in October 2022, with both available for free to those who bought Resident Evil 3 and Village respectively.

 Built on the newly developed RE Engine, the series continued its shift back towards more horror elements.
-The next mainline game, Resident Evil 7: Biohazard was released for Windows, PlayStation 4 and Xbox One in January 2017.
+The next main installment, Resident Evil 7: Biohazard, was released for Windows, PlayStation 4 and Xbox One in January 2017.
 Set in a dilapidated mansion in Louisiana, the game uses a first-person perspective and emphasizes horror and exploration over action, unlike previous installments.
-The first-person perspective continued in the eighth mainline game Resident Evil Village.
+The first-person perspective continued in the eighth main installment, Resident Evil Village.
 Released in May 2021, the game, set in a mysterious European village, is a direct sequel to Resident Evil 7: Biohazard although it incorporates more action elements inspired from Resident Evil 4.
-The game also marked the franchise's debut on PlayStation 5 and Xbox Series X/S. The ninth main game, Resident Evil Requiem, is scheduled for 2026.
+The game also marked the franchise's debut on PlayStation 5 and Xbox Series X/S. The ninth main installment, Resident Evil Requiem, was released in February 2026.

-A new generation of remakes of older entries began in 2019 with a remake of Resident Evil 2, being released for the PlayStation 4, Windows, and Xbox One.
+A series of remakes of older entries began in 2019 with a remake of Resident Evil 2 being released for the PlayStation 4, Windows, and Xbox One.
 The remake outsold the original game within a year, selling over five million copies.
-Following in the success of the Resident Evil 2 remake, Capcom revealed a remake of Resident Evil 3: Nemesis in December 2019, known as Resident Evil 3.
+Capcom revealed a remake of Resident Evil 3: Nemesis in December 2019, known as Resident Evil 3.
 It was released in April 2020.
 A remake of Resident Evil 4 was released on March 24, 2023, for PlayStation 4, PlayStation 5, Xbox Series X/S and Windows.
+A remake of Code: Veronica, Resident Evil Veronica, is set for release in 2027.
+Resident Evil: Survival Unit, a strategy game by Aniplex Inc. and Joycity Corporation, was released for iOS and Android in November 2025.